netdata/netdata/streaming/README.md

 ## Troubleshooting streaming connections

-Sometimes when you are configuring master and slave nodes you can have some errors in your log files, in this section it is described the most common errors.
+This section describes the most common issues you may encounter in a connection between a slave and a master.

 ### Connection between slave and master is slow

 When you have a slow connection between master and slave, Netdata can raise different errors related to this problem.
-The slave Netdata will log a majority of error messages.
+Most of the errors will appear in the slave's `error.log`

 ```
 netdata ERROR : STREAM_SENDER[SLAVE HOSTNAME] : STREAM SLAVE HOSTNAME [send to MASTER IP:MASTER PORT]: too many data pending - buffer is X bytes long,
 Y unsent - we have sent Z bytes in total, W on this connection.
 Closing connection to flush the data.
 ```

-The the value X, Y, Z and W are integer numbers.

-On the other hand, in the master side you can have different reports where the most common message that you can see is
+On the master side you may see various different error messages, but the most common one is the following:

 ```
 netdata ERROR : STREAM_RECEIVER[SLAVE HOSTNAME,[SLAVE IP]:SLAVE PORT] : read failed: end of file
 ```

-Another common problem is the slave sends only part of the message for the master.
-In this case, the master will not have condition to understand the message received and it will write the following inside `error.log`:
+Another common problem in slow connections is the slave sending a partial the message to the master.
+In this case, the master will write the following inside `error.log`:

 ```
 ERROR : STREAM_RECEIVER[SLAVE HOSTNAME,[SLAVE IP]:SLAVE PORT] : sent command 'B' which is not known by netdata, for host 'HOSTNAME'.
 Disabling it.